Yulong River

 Highlights Along Yulong River

-Landscapes along the Yulong River are filled with karst hills, bamboo forest, clear water, rice paddies, authentic villagers, water buffaloes, etc. There are ancient houses and historical sites, adding lots of mystique.
-And the three famous ancient bridges are located here: Yulong Bridge, Xiangui Bridge, Fuli Bridge.
+Landscapes along the Yulong River are filled with karst hills, bamboo forests, clear water, rice paddies, authentic villagers, water buffaloes, etc. There are ancient houses and historical sites, adding lots of mystique.
+The three famous ancient bridges are located here: Yulong Bridge, Xiangui Bridge, and Fuli Bridge.

 Yulong Bridge